CWISEP J1935−1546: Aurora

 At the 243rd meeting of the AAS it was announced that W1935, shows emission of methane.
 This is attributed to heating of the upper atmosphere by an aurora around W1935.
 Impacts of electrons with molecular hydrogen creates trihydrogen cation (H) in gas giants with an aurora.
 Emission from H was not detected in W1935, likely due the higher density of the brown dwarf, which leads to a shorter lifetime of H. Aurorae were discovered in the past around hotter brown dwarfs with radio telescopes.
 The Solar System planets Jupiter and Saturn have an aurora because of interactions with the stellar wind and with particles from active moons, such as Enceladus and Io.
 The researchers propose that the aurora around W1935 is caused by either unaccounted internal processes or by external interactions with interstellar plasma or a nearby active moon.
 The researchers also announced that W1935 has a temperature inversion that is either caused by the aurora or has to do with internal energy transport.
 These results were later published in April 2024.
 The discovery of the companion W1935B allows for the alternative scenario that the companion and not the primary has the methane emission or that mechanisms in presence of the companion drive plasma formation.
 Observations with NIRSpec could detect periodicity of the methane emission, which could help identify which component produces the emission.
 Possible stable orbital configurations of an exomoon could be idenified by tracing the orbit of the Y-dwarf binary.

+An analysis of this object showed that the thermal inversion requires substantially more energy deposition than predicted by aurora heating.
+One proposed source is Joule heating, which would require a strong magnetic field and large electron densities.
+The large electron densities support external ionisation from an unidentified source, such as electron precipitation.
+The binary companions cannot provide meaningful external ionisation to each other.
+An alternative source of the heating are comet impacts.